Sudan’s army chief visits HQ after recapture from paramilitaries

 Famine has been declared in parts of Sudan but the risk is spreading for millions more people, a UN-backed assessment said last month.

-Late last year, then United States Secretary of State Antony Blinken said people are forced to eat grass and peanut shells to survive in parts of the country.
+Late last year, then-US Secretary of State Antony Blinken said people had been forced to eat grass and peanut shells to survive in parts of the country.

+Both sides have been accused of targeting civilians and indiscriminately shelling residential areas, with the RSF specifically accused of ethnic cleansing, systematic sexual violence and laying siege to entire towns.

+The United States announced sanctions this month against RSF leader Mohamed Hamdan Daglo, accusing his group of committing genocide.